This quick and easy Egg Drop Soup is made with just a few pantry staples and comes together in less than 15 minutes!

 - Salt to taste

-- A few drops of sesame oil (optional)
+- A few drops of sesame oil (highly recommended for a more authentic flavor)

-- Handful of fried wontons (optional) (I found these over with the salad toppings in the produce area)
+- Handful of fried wontons (I find these over with the salad toppings in the produce area)

 - In medium saucepan, bring the chicken broth to a boil over med- high heat.